audeering/audb/docs/load.rst

 For databases with many annotations, this can still take some time.
-If you are only interested in header information, you can use :func:`audb2.info.header`.
+If you are only interested in header information, you can use :func:`audb.info.header`.
 Or if you are only interested
 in parts of the header,
 like table definitions:

 .. jupyter-execute::

-    audb2.info.tables(
+    audb.info.tables(
         'emodb',
         version='1.1.0',
     )